 Do I have to pay to see Kylemore Abbey?

-If you are just passing by, you will be able to take a photo of Kylemore abbey from the inside.
-However, if you want to see inside the abbey and walled garden you will have to pay the fee.
-Considering the max fee is €15, we would recommend buying the ticket if you can afford it in your travel budget.
+If you are just passing by, you can take a photo of Kylemore Abbey from the inside.
+However, you must pay the fee if you want to see inside the abbey and walled garden.
+Considering the max fee is €15, we recommend buying the ticket if you can afford it in your travel budget.

 What does my ticket entitle me to do at Kylemore Abbey?